 The conflicting mainstream reality is one where IT Services Managers try to retain what works of ITIL and instead tries to adopt what works from Agile and DevOps, completely ignoring the Agile Change Management and work culture change required to make it work.
 The piecemeal pick and mix approach to Agile and DevOps adoption is fraught with risks, as Agile purists and trainers will preach; however the risk is likely no greater than abandoning a complete (less than optimal) working system (ITIL) for a system that is unused or untested system internally, regardless of the potential benefits.
 Of course, its not quite that simple, because Agile Methodology is now the defacto standard for application development, and is therefore already in use in most organisations to some extent or another.
-There is often a working Agile model, ready for extension to include IT Services and with an ALM software that supports not only the Scaled Agile Framework but also the implementation of ISO 20000, – transitioning to SAFe and DevOps becomes a far less risky proposition.
+There is often a working Agile model, ready for extension to include IT Services, more often than not the Scaled Agile Framework (one that supports the implementation of ISO 20000), – a far less risky proposition.

 Whatever the migration senario, piece by piece or all-change to DevOps, a tool capable of scaling up Agile development is necessary.
 Unfortunately, many of the Agile Tools currently in use for Agile Development are not suitable for DevOps, not providing for the needs of an integrated Development and IT Services Department (codeBeamer ALM does support ISO 20000 via its features).

-When adopting a DevOps Development strategy, – adhoc tools connected by API are often needed for specific tasks such as analytics (see article on Hybrid Cloud), however the core features of IT Service management (ie escalation managment) and Development must be integrated, using APIs for core functionality is not an effective solution, multiplying system failure risk, – providing more points of potential technical and service failure.
+When adopting a DevOps Development strategy, separate from Application development, – adhoc tools connected by API’s is not an effective solution, multiplying system failure risk, – providing more points of potential technical and service failure.
 For this very reason, tools with dozens of addon plugins should be avoided.
 As an example tool, an independent IT Service desk system,- no matter how good it might be, can not provide the integration required for real time feedback and provide complete traceability and transparency throughout the entire Application Lifecycle (including maintainence).
 Bugs reported by clients should feed directly into the Application Lifecycle Management platform (ALM Software) to developers with available capacity and without little or no interaction from IT Services as well as provide an continual progress report directly to the reporting user in real time.

 For an optimal DevOps implementation at Enterprise Level, ALM Software is essential.
 Since software development is a value / revenue generating engine of most businesses, it makes sense that the collaboration tool (ALM Software is first and foremost a collaboration tool) used is designed for use with Agile Methodology and development, one that can be extended for IT Services (IT Service related tools are completely unsuitable for Agile Development).
 Real time feedback from IT Services and end users provides streamlines requirements management processes, enabling enterprise to build and extend products organically, – dependent upon user demand thus giving the users what they want, more quickly and to a higher standard.
 Moreover, real time bug reporting enables bug fixes to be made and rolled out remotely (in a IoT environment) even before 99% of users have encountered the fault.